calipho-sib/nextprot-docs/help/learn-search-results.md

 * **Proteins.** The entries displayed can be sorted in either _ascending or descending order_ of either the gene name, protein name, protein family name, chromosomal location, accession number (ACs), protein length or ranking score.
 * **Publications.** The publications displayed cannot be sorted.
 However they are displayed in descending order of year of publication.
 * **Terms.** The terms displayed can be sorted in either _ascending or descending order_ of either the term name or ranking score.

+#Downloading search results

+For protein search results, entries or parts thereof can be downloaded.
+To do so, select the **Format** and the **Sub-Part** and either Click on the **Download** button or simply request the **API** by using the link provided.
+Unless a sort order has been specified, the data is listed in alpha-numerical order of entry accession number.